MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-forms-auth-tool.md

 One of the characteristics of the control that you've to set is the list of items that will populate the **List Picker** control that you're creating.
 You can either choose an existing list, such as the **Activity Priority** list, or you can create a new list while you're creating the control.

 To add list items to a newly created list, you must use the Service Manager console.
 You can't use the Authoring Tool to add list items to a newly created list.
-For more information about using the Service Manager console to add list items, see [How to Add a List Item](/previous-versions/system-center/system-center-2012-R2/hh519655(v=sc.12)).
+For more information about using the Service Manager console to add list items, see [Add a List Item](/previous-versions/system-center/system-center-2012-R2/hh519655(v=sc.12)).

 To add a List Picker control to a form, follow these steps: